apiman/apiman.github.io/_blog-src/_posts/2015-05-08-authorization-redux.markdown

 ![Example Authorization configuration](/blog/images/2015-05-08/authorization-config.png)

-Once all is said and done, you should have two (at least) policies configured for your service.
+Once all is said and done, you should have two (at least) policies configured for your API.
 It might look something like this in the UI:

 ![Example policy list](/blog/images/2015-05-08/auth-policies.png)